mrijk/tvmaze/README.md

 We deployed a MongoDB instance on https://cloud.mongodb.com/

-The appication itself is deployed on Heroku.
+The application itself is deployed on Heroku.

 Implementation details
 ----------------------